Simucube/simucube-docs.github.io/docs/Tuner/Command line options.md

 	--start-all   - Start all connected devices.
 Works only when given to the secondary instance.
 WILL CAUSE DEVICES TO MOVE.
 	--tray        - Don't create a window.
 Only launch as a tray icon.
-	-h/--help     - Print this information and exit.
+	                Also doesn't raise the window on top if this is given for the secondary instance -h/--help     - Print this information and exit.
 	-v/--version  - Print software version number and exit.
 ```